GlaiChen/os-hw3/README.md

 ```
 uid=65534(nobody) gid=65534(nogroup) groups=65534(nogroup)
 ```
 The "65534" in the UID, GID and groups, represents the user `nobody`, which means that they have no mapping inside the namespace.
 The value for user `nobody` is UNIX standard and defined in the file `/proc/sys/kernel/overflowuid`.
-When we creare USER namespace, the new user has no mapping and that is the cause. <br/>
+When we creare USER namespace, the new user has no mapping and that is the cause. <br/><br/>
 <ins>(2,3) UTS and IPC namespaces </ins><br/>.
 In line 20, we create IPC namespace and UTS namespace in the same command, when we run `unshare --ipc --uts --kill-child /bin/bash`. <br/>
-Using different flags (`--ipc` or `--uts` or `-U`) only indicates which kind of namespace we would like to create by calling the `unshare` command.
+Using different flags (`--ipc` or `--uts` or `-U`, etc) only indicates which kind of namespace we would like to create by calling the `unshare` command.
 Same as at the USER namespace, we also use the `--kill-child` flag. <br/>
 After we create the new HOSTNAME namespace (uts), we would like to change its name to "isolated", and we do it by running `hostname isolated`. <br/>
-Next, we run `hostname` just to check that the name of the new UTS namespace has been changed to "isolated". <br/>
+Next, we run `hostname` just to check that the name of the new UTS namespace has been changed to "isolated". <br/><br/>
 <ins>(4) NET namespace </ins><br/>

+<br/><br/>
 <ins>(5,6) PID and MNT namespaces </ins><br/>
 In line 53, we create PID namespace and MNT namespace in the same command.<br/>
 As we know, in Linux there is only 1 process tree, enumerating all of its running processes in the OS from 1 (which is the process `systemd()`) to n processes.